Aelurillus galinae: Description

 The female is slightly larger than the male, with a cephalothorax that is 1.7 and 1.8 mm long and 1.3 and 1.4 mm wide and an abdomen 1.9 and 2.2 mm long and 1.9 and 2.2 mm wide.
 The colouring of the carapace is similar, although the lines are less clear, but the distinctive position of the eyes is the same.
+Its legs are spotted brown, but otherwise also similar.

-The abdomen is very different, being spherical and swollen in shape and patterned with fawn and greyish patches.
-The legs are spotted brown, but otherwise also similar.
-The epigyne is typical for the genus.
+In contrast, the female's abdomen is very different to the male, being spherical and swollen in shape and patterned with fawn and greyish patches.
+Its epigyne, the external visible part of the female's copulatory organs, is typical for the genus.
 It has a pocket and wings lining the copulatory openings.
+Internally, the two openings lead to relatively short insemination ducts and rounded spermathecae, or receptacles.
+The spider also has rounded accessory glands.

+The spider can be distinguished from others in the genus by the shape of its head, in particular the front edge and the way that its foremost eyes are set back.
+The tibia on its forelegs have distinctive long black hairs.
+A closer inspection of its copulatory organs, and particularly the male's blended apophysis, can also confirm its identity.
+The female is harder to identify, but the presence of long bowl-like features at the entrance to its seminal ducts and the simple structure of its spermathecae.

 Distribution

-The spider is endemic to the United Arab Emirates.
+Aelurillus spiders have a wide distribution, mainly in the Palearctic realm.
+Aelurillus galinae is endemic to the United Arab Emirates.
 First found in Sharjah Desert Park in Sharjah, it has also been identified in Al Wathba Wetland Reserve in Abu Dhabi.